The finishing.com Hotline: Serious Education ... plus the most fun you can have in metal finishing. Ted Mooney, Webmaster

 Muriatic Acid for Fuel tank cleaning?+++++

 Q. I am restoring a Porsche that has been sitting idle outside for about 7 years.
 I am at the point where I need to clean the fuel tank and get the rust out of it before using fresh fuel and possibly burning up a rather expensive fuel pump.
-I have heard that muriatic acid was the way to go but haven't found any literature on 1: How fast acting is it?
+I have heard that Muriatic Acid [linked by editor to product info at Amazon] was the way to go but haven't found any literature on 1: How fast acting is it?
 2: Will it clean all the rust that is in the bottom of my tank?
 3: Is there actually a safer product that will do the job just as well?

 Hobbyist Auto Restorer - Georgetown, Texas